rfbigelow/Markov/README.md

 #  Markov: A Reinforcement Learning Framework for Swift

-This project is meant to provide a framework for experimenting with Reinforcement Learning concepts using the Swift programming language.
+This project is meant to provide a framework for experimenting with the Reinforcement Learning concepts from [1], using the Swift programming language.
 It is primarily meant to help me build an understanding of the general reinforcement learning problem, and some of the approaches to solving it.

 ## Markov Decision Processes